MisterHyde/littlewiki/README.md

 The self.rstpath is the path where the .rst files lies.
 The self.htmlpath is the path where the .html files resident.
 If in the self.htmlpath is a file voidspace.css rst2html will use it to style the pages

+# Installation
+The python-cherrypy package is needed.
+And I tested the script just with python3